2004 NBA Finals: Los Angeles Lakers

+Kobe Bryant excelled on the court through a controversial season.

 The Lakers had won three consecutive championships from 2000 to 2002 but lost to the eventual champions, the San Antonio Spurs, in the Western Conference semifinals in 2003 to end their streak at three.
 The Spurs beat the Lakers in 6 games.

+The Lakers were rocked by Kobe Bryant's arrest for sexual assault on July 18 for allegedly raping a 19-year old female hotel employee in Eagle, Colorado.
+The charges against Bryant were lated dismissed in September, but the story was major talking point throughout the season.
 In the 2003 offseason, the Lakers made major changes with initially varying results.
 Needing to find a point guard and a power forward to defend against Tim Duncan and the Spurs, the Lakers signed veteran stars Gary Payton and Karl Malone for well below market value; they also hoped to give both veterans their first championship ring.
 The Lakers were afterwards considered the favorites to win the NBA title.

-During the regular season, after starting the season 18-3, the Lakers were afflicted by numerous injuries and stumbled to a 56-26 record to finish the season with the second seed in the Western Conference.
+During the regular season, after starting the season 18-3, the Lakers were afflicted by numerous injuries, as well as the ongoing Kobe and Shaq feud, and stumbled to a 56-26 record to finish the season with the second seed in the Western Conference.
+Despite their feud, for the fourth consecutive season, Bryant and O'Neal made the 2003–04 First Team All-NBA.

 The Lakers breezed past their first-round opponent, the Houston Rockets, headlining a matchup between Shaquille O'Neal and a young Yao Ming.
-They defeated the squad 4–1 but then lost the first two games in their series against the Spurs before a dramatic comeback that saw them win 4-2.
+They defeated the squad 4–1 but then lost the first two games in their series against the Spurs before a dramatic comeback on Derek Fisher's 0.4 shot in Game 5 that saw them win the game and the series, 4-2.
 They then faced the Minnesota Timberwolves and league MVP Kevin Garnett.
 The Lakers won the series 4–2 to advance to the Finals.